keyteki/keyteki/README.md

 ### What is it?

-This is the respository for the code internally known as keyteki which is running on [thecrucible.online](https://thecrucible.online/) allowing people to play L5R LCG online using only their browser
+This is the respository for the code internally known as keyteki which is running on [thecrucible.online](https://thecrucible.online/) allowing people to play KeyForge online using only their browser

 ### Does't this look a lot like Jinteki/Throneteki?
 The Android netrunner/AGOT online experience?